Solomon Northup: Kidnapped and sold into slavery

-In 1841, at age 32, Northup met two men, who introduced themselves as Merrill Brown and Abram Hamilton.
+In 1841, at age 32, Northup met two men who introduced themselves as Merrill Brown and Abram Hamilton.
 Saying they were entertainers, members of a circus company, they offered him a job as a fiddler for several performances in New York City.
 Expecting the trip to be brief, Northup did not notify Anne, who was working in Sandy Hill.
 When they reached New York City, the men persuaded Northup to continue with them for a gig with their circus in Washington, D.C., offering him a generous wage and the cost of his return trip home.
 They stopped so that he could get a copy of his "free papers", which documented his status as a free man.

 The city had one of the nation's largest slave markets, and slave catchers were not above kidnapping free black people.
 At this time, 20 years before the Civil War, the expansion of cotton cultivation in the Deep South had led to a continuing high demand for healthy slaves.
 Kidnappers used a variety of means, from forced abduction to deceit, and frequently abducted children, who were easier to control.

-It is possible that "Brown" and "Hamilton" incapacitated Northup – his symptoms suggest that he was drugged with belladonna or laudanum, or with a mixture of both – and sold him to Washington slave trader James H. Birch for $650, claiming that he was a fugitive slave.
+It is possible that "Brown" and "Hamilton" incapacitated Northup – his symptoms suggest that he was drugged with belladonna or laudanum, or with a mixture of both – and sold him to Washington slave trader James H. Birch for $650, and lied that he was a fugitive slave.
 However, Northup stated in his account of the ordeal in Twelve Years a Slave in Chapter II, "[w]hether they were accessory to my misfortunes – subtle and inhuman monsters in the shape of men – designedly luring me away from home and family, and liberty, for the sake of gold – those who read these pages will have the same means of determining as myself."
-Birch and Ebenezer Radburn, his jailer, severely beat Northup to stop him from saying he was a free man.
-Birch then wrongfully presented Northup as a slave from Georgia.
-Northup was held in the slave pen of trader William Williams, close to the United States Capitol.
+Northup told Birch that he was a free man from the state of New York, but Birch and Ebenezer Radburn, his jailer, severely and cruelly tortured and beat up Northup to prevent him from saying he was a free man.
+Birch then lied and falsely presented Northup as an enslaved man from the state of Georgia.
+Northup was held in the Yellow House, the slave pen of trader William Williams, close to the United States Capitol.
 Birch shipped Northup and other slaves by sea to New Orleans, in what was called the coastwise slave trade, where Birch's partner Theophilus Freeman would sell them.
 During the voyage, Northup and the other slaves caught smallpox.